 This concept sounds impressive but it was a fantasy.
 The whole staging configuration of the A9/10 is primitive and would not have worked as designed.
 (I have no doubt at all that German engineers were capable of producing a workable ICBM, but I cannot see them achieving this before 1955 in peacetime conditions.
 Under wartime conditions with the pressure of round the clock allied air raids and the advancing Red Army approaching they could not have done this.)

 No A10 component was ever built and the project was officially abandoned in 1943 (anything you may read to the contrary is a modern invention).
 The A9/10 was never referred to as the V3, V10 or any other V-designation.
-Here is a short movie on this project, please note that virtually the entire narration is unfounded speculation.

 The Germans planned a piloted craft based on this research.
 Among the engineering drawings of the A9 discovered after the war were a set of sketches (not blueprints) showing the rocket modified with a pressurised cockpit and a tricycle undercarriage.
 Capable of a maximum speed of Mach 3.4 at an altitude of 20km, its performance would have been astonishing for the 1940s.
 The purpose of this vehicle is unclear; many sources claim that this was a suicide bomber, imagining a fanatical Nazi pilot steering his craft into the Empire State Building or the White House.
 Ignoring the infeasibility of this scenario, the craft had no space for a warhead and was meant to land on a runway for reuse, presumably it was intended for high speed research or just possibly reconnaissance missions.
 Combined with an A10 booster, this manned craft could cross the Atlantic in 40 minutes, or fly above the Kármán line (assuming it all worked as planned, an unlikely prospect).
 This never happened and this vehicle was never built.
 No Nazi astronauts flew into space on it and no CGI images, however pretty, will ever make this true.
 Yuri Gagarin was the first man in space, and the first German in space was Sigmund Jähn who visited Salyut 6 in 1978.